 We began by testing with 10 people.
 We wanted this round of testing to be fairly open-ended, hoping to get a general sense of how people might use the card deck.

 We had two key insights from this round of testing:

-On the whole, people felt that the worksheet provided better guidance in helping them find insights into their stressors.
+02 Users like the 3-card guided worksheet: people felt that the worksheet provided better guidance in helping them find insights into their stressors.

 In preparation for our second round of A/B testing, we iterated our card deck based on feedback.
 We separated words and imagery, created a few different versions of a card backing, and developed two different guided journals.

 v2 worksheets - 2 versions for testing

 Our final deck contains 52 images and word cards.
 To convey qualities of mysticism and spirituality, we decided to use a deep purple color for our card backs.
 We also included a 3-card guided reflection journal and instructions with the deck.